issue 04: craft

 Plates Issue 04’s lunch spread explores crafts of choice, circumstance, and cunning.

-Plates Issue 02 is available in the Plates shop and via our stockists.
+Plates Issue 04 is available via our stockists.
 Though we also offer online editions of each contribution (available below), purchase the print edition for the full Plates experience.
-All sales income goes directly towards printing costs and contributor fees.
+All sales go directly towards printing costs and contributor fees.

 - Letter from the Editor